Bioconductor/bioconductor.org/content/developers/how-to/buildingPackagesForBioc.md

 <h2 id="description">The DESCRIPTION file</h2>

 The DESCRIPTION file has a LOT of roles in an R package.
 And technically it is a '.dcf' file.
-It does it's job by detailing a series of fields to tell R about what is in a package and how to use that information.
+It does its job by detailing a series of fields to tell R about what is in a package and how to use that information.
 The one that was auto generated for you should already look like this:

 ```
     Package: MyPkg